Eric is an amateur birder and photographer who is amazed by the natural world just about every day.

 Some argue that by feeding birds we are providing a foothold for species such as Blue Jays and Starlings, who are known to commandeer the nests of other species, killing their young.
 While the true impact of such predators is unknown 2, obviously this is something we want to avoid.
 It’s easy to see that problem birds are attracted to feeders as well as desirable species.

-However, feeding birds seems to have more of a positive impact on nesting than negative.
+However, feeding birds seems to have more of a positive impact on nesting than a negative.
 Thanks to feeders, parent birds are better nourished and can spend less time searching for food and more time tending to the nest.
 Brood sizes increase in regions where birds rely on feeders, and stress on both parent and fledgling is lowered because of more available food sources.

 In fact, according to an analysis by the Cornell Lab of Ornithology 3, bird species that frequent feeders are doing just as well or better than those that don't.